dstackai/dstack/docs/blog/posts/hub.md

   end
 ```

+#### Workflow scheduler

-In addition to authentication and credential storage, Hub comes with a built-in workflow scheduler.
-For example,
+Hub not only includes basic features like authentication and credential storage, but also has built-in workflow
-it is capable of monitoring the availability of spot instances and automatically resubmitting jobs.
+scheduling capabilities.
+It can monitor spot instance availability and resubmit jobs automatically.
+Soon, we'll
+introduce more features such as scheduled workflows, an API to run workflows programmatically,
+usage tracking, etc.

 ## Why does it matter?

-Developing models is no longer reserved exclusively for tech giants.
-Smaller companies and ML engineers alike seek easy-to-use tools to automate ML workflows.
-They want developer-friendly options that can be used with their preferred IDEs and frameworks and don't tie them to a
+#### Developer experience

+As you start developing models more regularly, you'll encounter the challenge of automating your ML workflows to reduce
+time spent on infrastructure and manual work.

+While many cloud vendors offer tools to automate ML workflows, they do so through opinionated UIs and APIs, leading to a
+suboptimal developer experience and vendor lock-in.

+In contrast, `dstack` aims to provide a non-opinionated and developer-friendly interface that can work across any
-particular vendor.
+vendor.

+#### No hard dependency on Kubernetes

+Although `dstack` intends to provide support for Kubernetes, it intentionally avoids having a hard dependency on it.
+This
-Finally, `dstack` intentionally does not rely on Kubernetes, making it flexible enough to support cloud providers without public
+design enables `dstack` to support cloud providers that don't integrate with Kubernetes.
-Kubernetes support, while still planning to add Kubernetes as a possible integration.

 ## Try it now